pulin1103/ot-docs/site/en/codelabs/telink-openthread-hardware/en.index.lab.md

      openthread/otbr   latest    db081f4de15f   6 days ago   766MB
      ```

-3. Determine the serial port name of the RCP device by checking /dev, ttyACM0 indicates that the RCP is correctly connected
+3. Determine the serial port name of the RCP device by checking /dev, ttyACM0 indicates that the RCP is correctly connected.

      ```console
      $ ls /dev/tty*